We have information you must know before you buy the Sedona.

 The three-zone climate control system offers separate temperature settings for driver, passenger, and rear-seat passengers.
 Climate control is fully automatic in the EX.

-The Sedona offers 32.2 cubic feet of cargo space behind the third-row seat.
+The LWB Sedona offers 32.2 cubic feet of cargo space behind the third-row seat.
 This area is recessed like the trunk of a car, so grocery bags won't slide around as much.

 The second-row seats fold, but not flat.
 Press a button and each seatback folds down and then the seat flips up so it squeezes against the front seatback.
 For maximum cargo space, the second-row seats can be easily removed, creating a carpeted cargo van with 142 cubic feet of cargo space.

-The SWB model comes with an older-style 50/50 split rear seat that must be removed and stored in your garage to maximize cargo space.
+The SWB model comes with an older-style 50/50-split rear seat that must be removed and stored in your garage to maximize cargo space.
 Third-row passengers in the SWB lose nearly an inch of hip room and nearly two inches of head room when compared with the popular long-wheelbase models.
 Also, cargo space behind the third row is just 12.9 cubic feet.
 Remove the second and third rows and the SWB model offers 121 cubic feet of carpeted cargo space.

-Cubby storage in the Sedona includes two glove compartments, one in the face of the dash, and a larger one at knee level, containing a bin, a big slot for CDs, and a hole for a cellphone.
+Cubby storage in the Sedona includes two glove compartments, one in the face of the dash, and a larger one at knee level, containing a bin, a big slot for CDs, and a hole for a cell phone.
 There is a flip-down compartment at the very bottom of the center stack big enough for CDs.
 There's a sunglasses holder overhead, wide door pockets, and compartments for the second- and third-row passengers.
 And there are cup holders for everyone.

-Visibility rearward from the driver's seat is especially good, an important contribution to safety, because the rear window is as big as it can
+Visibility rearward from the driver's seat is especially good, an important contribution to safety, because the rear window is as big as it can be, and the headrests over the five rear seats sink down to the tops of the seats.
+And if there are kids back there, there's a convex mirror on the headliner so you can keep an eye on them.

-The Kia Sedona is enjoyable to drive, with a terrific, tight, European-feeling independent suspension, using MacPherson struts in front and a multi-link system in the rear.
+The Kia Sedona is enjoyable to drive, with a tight, European-feeling independent suspension, using MacPherson struts in front and a multi-link system in the rear.
 The ride has a solid, steady, quality feel, no matter the road surface.

 We drove a fully optioned EX for four days, from San Diego east into the desert, and back over remote winding roads.
 We left town with the Friday getaway crowd, going with the flow at 85 miles per hour, and the engine smoothly kept pace with the speedy Californians, just loping along at 2600 rpm while getting nearly 20 miles per gallon.
 The Sedona was stable in crosswinds at that speed, past the churning windmills near Palm Springs.
 We let it run up to 95 once, and it was steady, smooth and quiet.